saadmateen/Lessons/F18/Projects/ml-reddit-bot/lesson-1/README.md

 To check if python install correctly, type `python3` into your terminal if Mac, or `python -i` if Windows to see if it works.
 Type in `quit()` to exit the python shell.

 Installing Python should've installed PIP, which is a package manager that makes it easy to download python libraries.
-In terminal, type `pip3 --version` and a message should pop-up.
+In terminal, type `pip3 --version` (Mac) or `python -m pip --version` (Windows) and a message should pop-up.
 Let me know if you have any problems.

-Next type into terminal `pip3 install praw` and `pip3 install sklearn`.
+Next type into terminal `pip3 install praw` and `pip3 install sklearn` (Mac) or `python -m pip install praw` and `python -m pip install sklearn` (Windows).
 Let me know if you get any errors.

-To make sure everything installed properly, type `python3` followed by `import sklearn` and `import praw`.
+To make sure everything installed properly, type `python3` (Mac) or `python -i` (Windows) followed by `import sklearn` and `import praw`.
 If no 'module not found' errors popup, you should be good :)

 ## What Exactly IS Machine Learning?